Lessons from Formally Verified Deployed Software Systems (Extended version): Discussion and lessons learned

 \subsection{Current use of formal verification in industry, and obstacles to further penetration}

-Many of the verified systems surveyed belong to the category of system software: programs (such as compilers, operating systems and hypervisors, cryptographic libraries and database management systems) providing a platform for running other software.
-Others are application software in such safety-critical areas as aeronautics, rail transportation and nuclear power plants.
-Non-safety-critical verified applications include a web browser and few social applications like a conferencing system, a social media platform and a data structure library.
+Many of the verified systems surveyed belong to the category of system software: programs (such as compilers, operating systems and hypervisors, cryptographic and data structure libraries, database management systems) providing a platform for running other software.
+Others are application software in safety-critical areas: aeronautics, rail, nuclear plants.
+Non-safety-critical applications include a web browser and few social applications: a conferencing system, a social media platform.

 In spite of the potential of today's verification technology and its successes as documented here, formal verification is still not mainstream.
 The key obstacle is the high entry level: each project needs one or more verification experts.
 Companies may feel that it will be easier to find many testers than a few verification-savvy developers.